syncfusion-content/asp.netmvc-docs/aspnetmvc/getting-started.md

 {% endhighlight %}

-The **Unobtrusive** setting is enabled in your applications web.config file by default, while initial creation.
-You need to change its value to **false** in your application as shown below,
+While initial creation, by default, the **Unobtrusive** setting is enabled in your applications web.config file.
+You need to change its value to **false** in your application as shown in the following.

    ~~~ cshtml